wfzirk/Sun-Font-Utility/README.md

 		The FontForge – xxxx.sfd file provided by Ernie.
 		The Keyman – xxx.kmn file provided by Ernie.
 		Times.ttf – The font file used for generating the backfont images.
-This can be 				extracted from the window pc If another language is to be created:
+This can be 				extracted from the window pc

+	If another language is to be created:
-		A dictionary containing the English and language equivalent columns along with the unicodes and symbols columns
+A dictionary containing the English and language equivalent columns along with the uni-codes and symbols columns needs to be copied to the Input directory along with the English Primary dictionary.
+The version should be set to the same version as the English primary dictionary to get file naming convention right.

+	The order of the columns of the dictionary is important.
+I no longer try to figure out the the order.
+The order for english  is:  symbol, name, unicode, reference.

+		If it is another language the order is: symbol, englishname, languagename, 			unicode, reference

 	The sfd file contains the symbols and unicodes for the primary words and is used to 		generate the list of primary words